hhvm/user-documentation/guides/hhvm/98-FAQ/01-faq.md

 ### Should I use Proxygen or FastCGI?

-[Proxygen](../deployment/hhvm-servers#proxygen) is the default, and generally easier to get started with out of the box.
-[FastCGI](../deployment/hhvm-servers#fastcgi) is a bit more configurable.
+[Proxygen](../basic-usage/proxygen.md) is full featured, very fast webserver and generally easier to get started with out of the box.
+[FastCGI](../advanced-usage/fastcgi.md) is a bit more configurable, but requires a separate webserver (e.g., nginx) on the front of it.

 ### When will HHVM support Apache or Nginx?